shaoru0302/InfiniTeaApp-Team-Project/doc/storyboard/classic-order.md

 [User Story](../../features/classic-order.feature)

 ## **Scenario: Ordering menu drink**
-- The user opens the app and taps on **"My Orders"** from the homepage.
+- The user opens the app and taps on **"Start Order"** from the homepage.

 ![Menu Page](../images/classic-drink/order_homescreen.png)